rdlauer/articles/nativescript/securing-app/whitepaper.md

 	    </trust-anchors>
 	</base-config>

-So Rule #1 today, the simplest rule of them all, is to make sure that literally every remote call you make (I don't care if it's to an image or a remote endpoint) is performed over TLS.
+So Rule #1 with securing data in transit, the simplest rule of them all, is to make sure that literally every remote call you make (I don't care if it's to an image or a remote endpoint) is performed with the TLS protocol.

-## Preventing Man-in-the-Middle Attacks
+### Preventing Man-in-the-Middle Attacks

-Leveraging SSL/TLS is critical when transferring data, but just hitting an `https` endpoint doesn't necessarily guarantee security.
+Leveraging SSL/TLS is critical when transferring data and maintaining integrity, but just hitting an `https` endpoint doesn't necessarily guarantee security.
 This is where the dreaded "man-in-the-middle" attack comes into play.

 A man-in-the-middle attack is a situation where someone secretly and transparently relays and possibly alters the communication between two parties who believe they are directly communicating with each other.

 ![man-in-the-middle attack](3-man-in-the-middle-attack.png)

-Clearly this is a major issue when we are talking about ensuring the integrity of data in transit - and the solution to this is to use a concept known as SSL pinning.
+This is a major issue when we are talking about ensuring the integrity of data in transit - and the solution to this is to use a concept known as SSL pinning.

-> SSL Pinning is the act of verifying the server's certificate against a known copy of that certificate.
+SSL Pinning is the act of verifying the server's certificate against a known copy of that certificate.
 By bundling your server's SSL certificate inside your app and making sure any request validates that the server's cert matches the cert stored with the app.

-Luckily for us, there is a NativeScript plugin to address just this scenario!
-The [nativescript-https](https://market.nativescript.org/plugins/nativescript-https) plugin is a drop-in replacement for the [http module](https://docs.nativescript.org/ns-framework-modules/http).
+There is a NativeScript plugin to address just this scenario.
+The [nativescript-https](https://market.nativescript.org/plugins/nativescript-https) plugin is a drop-in replacement for the standard NativeScript [http module](https://docs.nativescript.org/ns-framework-modules/http).
+This allows you to add SSL pinning security *without* making any changes to your existing usage of the http module.

-To enable SSL pinning with this plugin, you'll want to [install the SSL certificate](https://market.nativescript.org/plugins/nativescript-https#installing-your-ssl-certificate) and enable pinning in code:
+To enable SSL pinning with this plugin, you'll want to [install the SSL certificate](https://market.nativescript.org/plugins/nativescript-https#installing-your-ssl-certificate) and enable SSL pinning in code:

 	import { knownFolders } from 'file-system'
 	import * as Https from 'nativescript-https'